 The first case we will look at, and the way this can happen, is that the laws and the way of life will be changed drastically, and the godliness and the positive Christian influence will decrease significantly.
 The righteous persons will become fewer.
 It would happen as in the days of Lot.
-As he was the only one, in the same way in that time, those who are righteous because they are saved, and Christ's righteousness has been applied to them, will be very few, and the Lord will take them (rapture them), and the end will come.
+As he was the only one, in the same way at that time, those who are righteous because they are saved, and Christ's righteousness has been applied to them, will be very few, and the Lord will take them (rapture them), and the end will come.

-We see today how the regulations prohibiting Christians from sharing the gospel with others are increasing.
+Today, we see how the number of regulations prohibiting Christians from sharing the gospel with others is increasing.
 With the new age cultural movement and in education, Christianity and God are not welcome.
 This idea supports the theory of a post-tribulation rapture, meaning that the Christians will go through the great tribulation, and after that, when immorality and lawlessness are at their peak, they will be taken.
 Their number will decrease because of the growing opposition toward the gospel.
-The number of true Christians will decrease because of the opposition, the difficulty of sharing the gospel, and the increasing immorality in society.
-Their numbers will probably decrease because there won't any longer be so many new converts to Christianity.
+The number of true Christians will decrease due to opposition, the difficulty of sharing the gospel, and the increasing immorality in society.
+Their numbers will likely decline because there will not be as many new converts to Christianity.
 I mean that the people from the new coming generation will come harder to the faith.
-One of the reasons will be that the gospel will be no longer available as before.
+One reason will be that the gospel will no longer be available as it once was.
 It won't be preached freely as before and might be prohibited.
-We already see that it has been taken out of some of the schools.
-The moral values, in general, will be changed, the same as in the times of Sodom and Gomorrah.
+We already see that it has been removed from some schools.
+Moral values, in general, will change and will become similar to those in the times of Sodom and Gomorrah.

 We hope, though, that these times will not come quickly, and we can still have the opportunity to proclaim the good news.
 It needs to be done in any circumstance, though.
 However, there will be times when the opposition toward the gospel will grow so much that God will not be able to bear it anymore.
 He will take the believers, meaning that the rapture will occur, and the end will come immediately after that, same as in the case of Lot.
 He was taken out of Sodom and Gomorrah, and their end came right after that.
-As we said before, this is the case of posttribulation rapture, when the Christians go through the great tribulation and are taken after that.
+As we said before, this is the case of post-tribulation rapture, when the Christians go through the great tribulation and are taken after that.
 Whether there is a pre-tribulation or posttribulation rapture, the end will come because there will no longer be believers and salt on the earth.
 In the case of the pre-tribulation rapture, it is because the believers are taken, and after that, the immorality and the extreme difficulty will come, so much that God will not bear it.
-In the post-tribulation, their number will decrease because of the difficulty and the opposition itself, and after that, the few left will be taken (raptured).
+In the post-tribulation, their numbers will decrease due to the difficulty and the opposition itself, and afterward, the few who remain will be taken (raptured).
 In both cases, we see that the reason for which God's patience will finish will be because the iniquity will take total control, and Satan will try to establish his kingdom fully here on earth.